Monte Carlo with kernel-based Gibbs measures: Guarantees for probabilistic herding: Experiments

-\paragraph{Approximately sampling from $\PP$} There is no known algorithm to sample exactly from \eqref{e:gibbs_measure_and_energy} for generic $K$ and $V$, so we resort to MCMC, namely the Metropolis-adjusted Langevin algorithm (MALA; \citep{robert2004monte}).
+\paragraph{Markov kernel} There is no known algorithm to sample exactly from \eqref{e:gibbs_measure_and_energy} for generic $K$ and $V$, so we resort to MCMC, namely the Metropolis-adjusted Langevin algorithm (MALA; \citealp{robert2004monte}).
 To wit, MALA is Metropolis--Hastings (MH) with proposal

 where $y \in(\mathbb{R}^d)^n$, and $\alpha$ is a user-tuned step size parameter.
 To sample from $\PP$, we run $T$ MALA iterations and keep \emph{only} the $T-$th iteration as our approximate sample.
 An approximate sample from our Gibbs measure thus costs $\mathcal{O}(Tn^2)$, since we need to compute pairwise interactions at each MALA iteration.
-We refer to \cref{a:comput:complexity} for more on the computational complexity and its comparison to standard MCMC quadrature and herding algorithms.
-At this stage, we simply recall that in the herding setting of expensive-to-evaluate integrands, as larger compute time is justified as long as it comes with a more efficient use of the $n$ integrand evaluations.
+We refer to Section~\ref{a:comput:complexity} for more on the computational complexity and its comparison to standard MCMC quadrature and herding algorithms.
+At this stage, we simply recall that in the herding setting of expensive-to-evaluate integrands, a larger compute time is justified as long as it comes with a more efficient use of the $n$ integrand evaluations.
+We now discuss how we choose the step-size $\alpha$ and give heuristics on mixing times for $\mathbb{P}_{n, \beta_n}^{V^{\pi}}$.

-We consider a step size $\alpha = \alpha_0\beta_{n}^{-1}$ in \eqref{e:mala_proposal}, where $\alpha_0$ is manually tuned at the beginning of each run so that acceptance reaches $50\%$.
-This choice comes from the fact that we want to avoid the mixing time to scale in $\beta_n$ in warm start cases.
-This induces a trade-off between sampling cost and large $\beta_n$ , and we advocate the use of $\beta_n \propto n^2$.
-See \cref{a:comput:mixing} for more details.
+\paragraph{Scaling the step-size} We choose the MALA step size as $\alpha = \alpha_0\beta_{n}^{-1}$, and $\alpha_0$ is manually tuned at the beginning of each run so that acceptance reaches $50\%$.
+Having $\alpha$ decrease at least as $\beta_n^{-1}$ intuitively avoids the distance between two consecutive MALA states to grow with $n$; see the MALA proposal \eqref{e:mala_proposal}.
+This choice is motivated by the fact that we do not wish for the number of iterations $T$ in Corollary~\ref{cor:mixing_time_gibbs} to scale with $\beta_n$ to reach a good approximation of $\PP$ and thus $\pi$.